tkhemani/ngCliSeed/README.md

 - [-] deploy to gh pages
 - [ ] puppy like md-toolbar at top
 - [ ] name dropdown
-- [ ] Minify, uglify and gzip build code
+- [-] Minify, uglify and gzip build code (using ng cli)
 - [ ] player count in session
-- [ ] Cloud deploy on Firebase
+- [-] Cloud deploy on Firebase
 - [ ] Encryption
 - [ ] offline template compiler for faster initial load

 ---

 UPCOMING HANGMAN FEATURES
-- [ ] Show ans. if wrong
+- [-] Show ans. if wrong
-- [ ] / for space
+- [-] * for space
-- [ ] On Screen Keyboard for entering text toggleable by radio.
+- [-] On Screen Keyboard for entering text toggleable by radio.
 Should have vovels highlighted and also options user enters
 - [ ] don't allow same option to be entered again
-- [ ] Notification or Color indicator when action required like for giving movie
+- [-] Notification or Color indicator when action required like for giving movie
 - [ ] Chat
 - [ ] Refresh should not refresh Bluff and vice versa
-- [ ] don't subs 1 for wrong guess
+- [-] don't subs 1 for wrong guess
-- [ ] give more points for less options used
+- [-] give more points for less options used
 - [ ] points can be redeemed for options in case player is out of options for a game
 - [ ] Optionally Presist changes to DB for ever so as to never reset game